Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 JENNY L. CHIEN, PH.D.

-Associate Professor.
+Assistant Director of Clinical Training and Associate Professor.
 Licensed Professional Counselor, Licensed Mental Health Counselor, Qualified Supervisor.
 Ph.D.
 Counseling, Florida Atlantic University; M.A.
 Liberty University; B.S.
 University of Maine.
 Specializations: college and emerging adulthood; women’s issues; divorce and separation; emotional, physical, financial, and spiritual abuse; faith integration.
 Member: ACA, ACES, MACES, CAPS, MCA, WMCA

 Jenny Chien